marsupiaux/alascala/README.md

 program = "/usr/bin/scala3"
 args = ["-classpath", "/path/of/this/project/.jar"]
 ```
-2. configure the Constant.scala file of this project to use ~/.config/alacritty/config.toml as the main config when calling Alacritty:
+2. configure Constant.scala with the home of this project & to use ~/.config/alacritty/config.toml as the main config when calling Alacritty:
 ```bash
 cd /path/of/alascala
 nvim src/main/scala/Constants.scala